Most notices have a 30-day deadline — act fast

 Do I need to come to your office, or can everything be handled remotely?

-Almost everything can be handled remotely.
-Document sharing happens through our secure client portal, consultations happen via WhatsApp/phone/video call, and the actual filing happens through the income tax e-proceedings portal.
-The Faceless Assessment Scheme means hearings are also via video conference.
-We only need in-person meetings for ITAT and High Court representation, and even then, we appear on your behalf so you don't need to travel.
-Barnala clients work with us seamlessly without ever visiting our office.
+Almost everything is handled remotely.
+Document sharing happens through our secure client portal, consultations via WhatsApp/phone/video call, and filing through the income tax e-proceedings portal.
+Faceless scheme hearings are via video conference.
+We only need in-person for ITAT and High Court representation — and we appear on your behalf.
+Barnala clients work with us seamlessly without visiting our office.

 How do you handle confidentiality of my tax information?

-If the assessment goes against you despite our best efforts, you have a clear appeal path.
-The first level is CIT(A) using Form 35, filed within 30 days.
-We continue handling this under a fresh engagement at appellate-stage fees.
+You have a clear appeal path.
+CIT(A) using Form 35 is filed within 30 days — we continue handling under a fresh engagement.
 From CIT(A), the next level is the Chandigarh bench of the ITAT, then the Punjab & Haryana High Court on substantial questions of law, and ultimately the Supreme Court.
-We provide an honest assessment of appeal prospects before recommending escalation — sometimes the better course is to settle the demand with a strong rectification or revision petition.
+We provide an honest assessment of appeal prospects before recommending escalation.

 About the Author